geertmeersman/nexxtender/README.md

 substitutions:
   http_post_enabled: "true"
   http_base_url: "http://your-api-server.com"  # Replace with your backend API
-  http_x_api_key: "your-api-key"               # Replace with your authentication key
+  http_x_api_key: "your-api-key"               # Replace with your authentication key and for security reasons store it in your secrets
 ```

 These values are passed to ESPHome globals and used in the request headers and URL.